brianstorti/brianstorti.github.io/_posts/2014-09-17-an_introduction_to_unix_processes.md

 ---
 layout: post
-title: A introduction to UNIX processes
+title: An introduction to UNIX processes
 ---

 Processes are a very important piece in the UNIX world.
 Basically, almost every program that you execute is running